Average Plumber & Gas Engineer Rates In 2025

 • Low prices and busy schedules are a one-way ticket to getting stressed and burnt out.

-• It’s often a race to the bottom with pricing.
+• It’s often a race to the bottom with pricing, ending up with some ridiculously low prices and even selling boilers at cost.

 • Slim margins mean that it only takes one or two jobs that go off track to wipe out your entire month’s profit.